-Bourbon balls couldn’t be easier to make.
-Although the recipe for Smitten Kitchen isn’t what I used back in 2015, I found Deb’s to be very easy to make.
+Bourbon balls couldn't be easier to make.
+Although the recipe for Smitten Kitchen isn't what I used back in 2015, I found Deb's to be very easy to make.
 As in, I made it 4 times last year (2x bourbon, 1x rum, 1x apple cider).
 Simply grind chocolate animal crackers and pecans with bourbon, powdered sugar, cocoa, and molasses in the food processor.
+(I just ordered this Breville food processor and I love it.
+It beats the pants off of my Kitchenaid one.)
 Let rest briefly, then roll into balls and coat in sugar.
 The recipe is forgiving; these were delicious even when I ran out of chocolate animal crackers and had to use plain/vanilla ones, and when I skipped toasting my pecans.

 If you want to make more than one type (bourbon balls + brownie bites made with apple cider) like I have, I recommend using different toppings and different size scoops.
-For a potluck, I used a 2-teaspoon (#60) sized scoop for the bourbon balls, but I made apple cider balls using a tiny 1.5-teaspoon cookie scoop – adult sized and toddler-sized.
+For a potluck, I used a small (2-teaspoon or #60) cookie scoop for the bourbon balls, but I made apple cider balls using a tiny 1.5-teaspoon cookie scoop - adult sized and toddler-sized.

 The bourbon balls mellow as they age.
 That said, use a smooth bourbon, rather than an assertive one.
 I like to use Four Roses in these.

 Want to give bourbon balls as gifts?
-I usually use small plastic containers (Glad 14-oz snack size is perfect) and fill them halfway; place a small sheet of waxed paper on top; then top it with more bourbon balls (for a family or couple or an individual who loves bourbon) or a sealed cellophane package of candy (such as Microwave Peanut Brittle).
-You can put them in cellophane without a hard container, but they can be easily be smooshed, so beware of that if you’re shipping them.
+I usually use small plastic containers (Glad 14-oz snack size is perfect; I find them at Target at Christmas-time) and fill them halfway; place a small sheet of waxed paper on top; then top it with more bourbon balls (for a family or couple or an individual who loves bourbon) or a sealed cellophane package of candy (such as Microwave Peanut Brittle).
+You can put them in cellophane without a hard container, but they can be easily be smooshed, so beware of that if you're shipping them.

 These delicious, no-bake treats are easy to make.
 You can substitute rum for the bourbon if desired.
 They can also be made kid-friendly by using apple cider instead of alcohol.